securitytemplates/sectemplates/bug-bounty/v1/Bug_bounty_preparation_checklist.md

 * Bounty scope
 * Financial considerations
 * Processes and materials necessary prior to launching a program
 * Expanding your bounty program

+<b>Note:</b> Bug bounty programs should NOT be the starting point for security testing at your company.
+You should first utilize security scanning and <a href="https://www.sectemplates.com/2024/06/announce-the-external-penetration-testing-program-pack-10.html">penetration testing</a> before launching a <a href="https://www.sectemplates.com/2024/07/announcing-the-bug-bounty-program-pack-10.html">bug bounty program</a>.

 ## Checklist
 - [ ] <b>Identify Key Stakeholders:</b> It's critical to identify the minimum set of key stakeholders within security, engineering, product, and operations, and to notify them of your intention to run a bug bounty program.
 These interactions should clearly discuss your timing/rollout plan and the role their organizations may play.
 Collaboration is critical to alleviate concerns around increased workloads, urgent requests, and benefits for the applications/features/domains within the scope of a bug bounty program.
 This step should not be rushed.